steviewarbs/mini-node-stack/README.md

-# Getting Started with Create React App
+# Get Started with the Mini-Node-Stack

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).